jd268/quarkus/README.md

 # Quarkus - Supersonic Subatomic Java

-Example for quarkus panache and apache tika
+This repository contains examples for quarkus rest and apache tika